 After being chosen by prefects on the first day of their senior year, Devon and Chiamaka quickly become the targets of the mysterious Aces – a dangerous gossip girl-type character out to ruin their lives.

 I was on pins and needles as this thriller unraveled, addressing systemic racism in private institutions in the process.
-If you love dark academia or are brand-new to the genre, you need to put this dark academia novel on your TBR list.
+If you love dark academia or mystery books, you need to put this dark academia novel on your TBR list.